Director's Postdoctoral Fellowship

-The NREL Director's Fellowships are designed to attract the next generation of exceptionally qualified scientists and engineers with outstanding talent and credentials in renewable energy research and related disciplines.
-Candidates must be a recent PhD graduate (within two years of completion), and demonstrate a promising career of leadership and research.
+The NREL Director's Fellowships attracts the next generation of exceptionally qualified scientists and engineers with outstanding talent and credentials in renewable energy research and related disciplines.
+Complete application packages are reviewed annually from June through September 15.

-Candidates will be selected based on eligibility, program expectations, and research proposals.
+Candidates are selected based on eligibility, program expectations, and research proposals.
 Overriding consideration, when evaluating the application, will be the quality of the candidate.
-Successful candidates will serve a two-year term, with a possible third year renewal paid with program funding (maximum three-year appointments).
-The Director's Fellowship includes a premium salary rate, additional funding for conferences/presentations, competitive benefits package, and relocation (for moves greater than 50 miles from NREL).
+Successful candidates will serve a two-year term, with a possible third-year renewal paid with program funding (maximum three-year appointments).
+The Director's Fellowship includes a premium salary rate, additional funding for conferences/presentations, competitive benefits package, and relocation assistance (for moves greater than 50 miles from NREL).

-Fellows will receive a research allowance of $10,000 per Fellowship year to cover expense for professional development activities:
+Fellows receive a research allowance, provided by the research center, of $10,000 per fellowship year to cover expenses for professional development activities including:

 - Travel (domestic/foreign) related to the advancement of project research is allowed within the applied laboratory limits.